 The founding team of One Community was specifically trained in consensus by One Community consultants Dr. Connie Stomper and Jack Reed (author of The Next Evolution).
 These consensus trainings are part of the One Community learning and screening process and a requirement for all team members before moving onto the property.
 Based on experience and training, One Community considers the following especially important to consensus:

 Likewise, we feel it is valuable for people to clearly understand what consensus isn’t:

 One Community’s definition of consensus can further be expanded to include these finer and more complex points:

 The richness of social consensus comes in part from the intimacy collaborators are willing to cultivate with each other.
 True intimacy embraces loving, caring, and sharing in a demonstrable, tangible way.
 Active listening and willingness to share are important components.
 We’ve found that often group cohesiveness depends a great deal on whether it has developed and acknowledged intimacy and safety.
-Making decisions work for all of us requires that we really get to know each other-how we think and feel, what our values are, etc.
+Making decisions that work for all of us requires that we really get to know each other – how we think and feel, what our values are, etc.

 In working consensus with a group of people, it is not only necessary to acquire and demonstrate the attitudes and qualities necessary for consensus, but also to have the skills to facilitate successful and productive meetings.

 Consensus invites and includes all those who want to participate.
 Everyone shares their points of view.
 Consensus is more than just agreement.
 We use creativity to expand our consciousness to include even the unrepresented points of view, the unpopular points of view, and the different or least likely points of view.
 In this way we open ourselves to create the highest quality decision.

 Let’s change our traditional attitudes to the attitude that we can make it work for everyone.
 We can all win.
 Consensus means considering what actions would be for The Highest Good of All, along with how each of us can move beyond our own mental or emotional reactions or positions.